feature-sliced/steiger/packages/steiger-plugin-fsd/src/shared-lib-grouping/README.md

 # `shared-lib-grouping`

-This rule forbids having too many ungrouped modules in `shared/lib`.
+Forbid having too many ungrouped modules in `shared/lib`.

 > [!NOTE]
 > For now, the threshold has been set to 15 arbitrarily.
 If this rule is too strict or too lenient, please open an issue.